SvenGDK/PS-Multi-Tools/README.md

 - New Windows Tools downloads

 ## PS Menu Library
 The "PS Menu" is the top menu of every single window in PS Multi Tools that contains the tools & downloads.
-(PS Multi Tools will only act as backup manager without it.)
+(PS Multi Tools will only act as backup manager without it.)</br>
-Like in the previous releases, PS Multi Tools will load the latest available tools & downloads from the "ps-menu.dll" library.
+Like in the previous releases, PS Multi Tools will load the latest available tools & downloads from the "ps-menu.dll" library.</br>
 The source code can be found in the other repository: [PSMT Library](https://github.com/SvenGDK/PSMT-Library)

 ## PS Multi Tools uses the following utilities from other developers: